sameerkewal/PLSQL/Sameer/intro/triggers/triggers.md

 The database allows up to 32 triggers to cascade simultaneously.
 To limit the number of trigger cascades, use the initialization parameter OPEN_CURSORS (described in Oracle Database Reference), because a cursor opens every time a trigger fires.

+## When clause:
+- Mag niet in een statement level trigger
+- Not in an instead of trigger
+- Als je het voor een serverror doet dan moet je condition zijn: `errno=error_code`
+- Mag wel in schema triggers